JLA: Age of Wonder: Issue one

-Lex Luthor falls ill with radiation poisoning while on an expedition from the Viennese Bohemian mountains.
+Luthor falls ill with radiation poisoning (causing him to lose his hair) during a mountain expedition.
 He sends a distress signal, and the League evacuates the crew and destroys the cargo.
-Due to radiation exposure, Luthor has lost his hair and is recuperating in a hospital.
-He meets with Tesla, who assures him that a prototype of their project will completed soon.
-Kent, who is arriving to visit Luthor in the hospital, overhears that the two are building a death ray.
-Kent tells Luthor that he will not allow it to be built.
+While in hospital, Luthor meets with Tesla, who assures him that a prototype of their project will be completed soon.
+Kent, who is arriving to visit his friend, overhears that the two are building a death ray.
 Clark and Lane pressure Luthor to abandon the project, but he is not convinced.

 The League of Science meets in 1900, discussing how their charter prohibits weapons based on their scientific sources.
 The charter also prohibits League members from using their powers in political disputes, including in military ventures.
-Hal Jordan, who participated in a foreign war despite resigning from the military, defends his actions and calls his colleagues unrealistic.
+Jordan, who participated in a foreign war despite resigning from the military, defends his actions and calls his colleagues unrealistic.
 He argues that the charter should be changed, as their inventions have given nations a new reason to fight wars.
 Kent adjourns the meeting and leaves, but Luthor and Jordan stay and agree that America's interests must be protected.
-The next day, the Wayne family is bombed, leaving only Bruce alive.
+The next day, the Waynes are killed in a bombing, leaving only Bruce alive.
 The League discovers that a working-class terrorist group called the Spartans is responsible, and they go to the Lower East Side to find their headquarters.

-The League finds the Spartan's headquarters deserted, and are attacked by the vigilante The Green Arrow.
-The group is then confronted by an angry mob.
-The Green Arrow explains that they are workers who are tired of being mistreated, and they seek their due for building the League's utopia.
-Arrow agrees with the League that the Spartans cannot be condoned for the deaths of the Wayne family, and promises to capture them.
-Meanwhile, Jordan and Luthor meet to discuss Superman's threat to their plans.
+The League finds the Spartan's headquarters deserted and are attacked by the vigilante Green Arrow who summons a mob of angry citizens impoverished by the League's building efforts.
+Green Arrow declares himself their champion and dismisses the League, but he agrees with Clark that the Spartans cannot be condoned for the deaths of the Wayne family and promises to capture them.

 That night, Kent and Lane meet Jordan, who says there is trouble on the moon.
-Clark meets Jordan there, and Jordan shoots him into deep space.
+Upon arriving to find nothing amiss, Jordan turns on Kent and uses his ring to open an interdimensional portal and force Superman into it.
 On Earth, he tells the League and Lois that Kent died in space, and his body cannot be recovered.
-Lane emotionally breaks down, and Jordan demands to discuss what's happened with Luthor.
+Lane breaks down in tears.

 The issue ends with the nation mourning Superman's death.
 A distraught Lane lies in her living room, and Luthor knocks on her door to court her.